-The net capital of a credit institution at any time shall be equal to or exceed the minimum amount of share capital prescribed in the Credit Institutions Act (EUR 5 million).
+The own funds of the LHV Bank as an credit institution at any time shall be equal to or exceed the minimum amount of share capital prescribed in the Credit Institutions Act (EUR 5 million).
 Capital adequacy level, i.e. the ratio of the bank's own funds to risk-weighted assets shall be at least 10%.
 Each year, the Bank's Supervisory Board confirms the goals of capitalization and the target level of capital adequacy to cover potential risks arising from fast growth.
 Each year, an internal capital adequacy evaluation process is performed, the goal of which is to identify potential capital needs in addition to regulatory capital requirements.